telerik/kendo-ui-core/docs/framework/datasource/crud.md

 For detailed information on the DataSource `transport`, refer to the [DataSource API documentation](/api/javascript/data/datasource#configuration-transport).

+> **Important:** All transport actions (read, update, create, destroy) must be defined in the same way, e.g. as functions (when using local or custom transport) or as objects (when using remote transport).
+Mixing the two configuration alternatives is not possible.

 ### Schema

 The DataSource `schema` has several important roles, with the most notable ones being: